HumanCellAtlas/adapter-pipelines/pipelines/cellranger/README.md

 # Overview

-This directory contains an adapter pipeline used by the Secondary Analysis Service to run the CellRanger count pipeline
+This directory contains an adapter pipeline used by the Pipelines Execution Service to run the CellRanger count pipeline.

-# Files
+## Files

-* adapter.wdl
+### adapter.wdl

 The adapter pipeline, which parses a bundle manifest from the Data Storage Service, runs the CellRanger count analysis pipeline, then runs the submission pipeline to submit the results to the Ingest Service.

-* adapter_example_static.json
-Example inputs to use when running this pipeline that stay the same for every run.
+### static_inputs.json

+The adapter pipeline will use these inputs by default.

-* options.json
+### options.json

-Options file to use when running workflow.
+Default options file to use when running the pipeline with Cromwell workflow execution engine.

+### options_no_caching.json

+The caching mechanism will be disabled if this options file is used.